WebFrameworks-F21/semester-project-michaella-alex/readme.md

 ## Installation

 Note: This installation assumes you have **Python, Pip,** and **Node** installed.
-Both client and API were created in a Unix environment.
+Both client and API were created in a Unix environment in case of compatibility issues.

 Clone the repository: